Podcast: Play in new window | Download

 If you know me, you know I’m all about a self-directed education.

-A self-directed education that is facilitated by engaging, observing parents.
+A self-directed education that is facilitated by engaging, and observing parents.
 This is just a sampling of how I think about actually providing that education.
 I’ll be adding to this series in the spring.

 My debut homeschool podcast has been a hit!